dharmatarha/commgame_transcripts/README.md

 * [noisereduce package](https://github.com/timsainb/noisereduce)
 * [Silero Voice Activity Detector](https://github.com/snakers4/silero-vad)
 * [The BEA Speech Transcriber (BEAST2) model](https://phon.nytud.hu/bea/bea-base.html?lang=en)

+The pipeline is prepared for Ubuntu 22.04 LTS as the target system.
+Matlab part has been tested with 2017a and above, python parts have been tested with 3.10.

 ### (1) Preprocessing raw audio
 **Matlab functions.**